mihaidusmanu/d2-net/README.md

 ## Tuning on MegaDepth

 The training pipeline provided here is a PyTorch implementation of the TensorFlow code that was used to train the model available to download above.
-We ran a reproducibility study and the performance was similar - the TF weights yielded slightly better MMA (~3% difference) on the HPatches image pairs dataset.
-We might release new weights in the future!
+The TensorFlow model yielded a slightly better MMA (~3% difference) on the HPatches image pairs dataset.
+However, this implementation can be adapted more easily to different datasets and also supports batch training.
+We plan on releasing a retrained model in the future!

 ### Downloading and preprocessing the MegaDepth dataset